PERSPECTIVE

 What Does a Digital Seal Mean for Your Identity?

-When MingShu generates your Chinese name, it also creates a digital seal in the traditional Name Seal style.
-The seal renders your name in seal script, set within a traditional square or circular border, using vermillion red — the color of cinnabar paste (朱砂) that has been used for seal impressions since antiquity.
+When MingShu generates your Chinese name, it also creates a digital seal in the traditional Name Seal style: your characters in a brush-style typeface, framed for the vermilion field — the color of cinnabar paste (朱砂) that has been used for seal impressions since antiquity.
+The downloadable image follows chop convention; it does not reproduce hand-engraved seal-script forms.

 This seal is not decorative.
 It is the cultural completion of your naming — the moment where your name moves from concept to artifact, from words to mark.
 In the tradition, a name without a seal is a name without authority.